Jotabeche: Geology

 Jotabeche is a volcanic centre in the 26-6 mya old and 200 km long Maricunga belt.
 Some stratovolcanoes in the belt include Copiapó-Azufre, Cerros Bravos, Doña Inés, La Laguna, Lagunillas, Ojos del Maricunga, Santa Rosa and Cadillal-Yeguas Heladas.
 Volcanic activity in this belt has also generated porphyry deposits containing silver, gold and copper.
-This belt is bordered by graben and horst tectonic structures that have generated the Salar de Maricunga and the Laguna de Negro Francisco.
+This belt is bordered by graben and horst tectonic structures that have generated the Salar de Maricunga and the Laguna del Negro Francisco.

 Jotabeche is located at the southern end of the Maricunga belt, which was active starting from the Oligocene until the Pliocene.
-The formation of this volcanic belt was influenced by the changes in the subduction of the Nazca plate, which included the shallowing of the subducting plate and the formation of the Puna plateau.
+The formation of this volcanic belt was influenced by the changes in the subduction of the Nazca Plate, which included the shallowing of the subducting plate and the formation of the Puna plateau.
 Jotabeche, belonging to the fourth stage of Maricunga belt activity after the third stage of Copiapo, is the youngest eruption of the Maricunga belt, whose activity ended with the Jotabeche caldera forming eruption.
 Volcanism afterwards shifted eastwards.
 Jotabeche is one of the largest volcanoes in the Maricunga belt.
 Volcanic activity at Jotabeche is coeval with the last mineralization phase of the Vallecito system in the El Indio belt.